mushir-akhtar/mushir-akhtar.github.io/_pages/awards.md

   *Awarded by the Anusandhan National Research Foundation (ANRF) for presenting research at the 29th International Conference on Artificial Intelligence and Statistics (AISTATS 2026), Tangier, Morocco.*

-* **Institute Best Research Paper Award**, Indian Institute of Technology Indore (2025) *Awarded for outstanding research contribution and publication excellence at IIT Indore.*
+* **Institute Best Research Paper Award**, Indian Institute of Technology Indore (2025) *Awarded for outstanding research contribution at IIT Indore.*

 * **Travel Grant Award**, Indian Institute of Technology Indore (2025) *Awarded for participation in the International Joint Conference on Neural Networks (IJCNN 2025), Rome, Italy.*